davidncsco/devdash/README.md

 # Introduction to DevDash Demo

 It all started with Paul who suggested that we make something cool and fun for Cisco Live 2022, a scavenger hunt for example.
 A few months later, it became a full-blown web application with DevOps deployment interacting with IoT devices.
 Our first DevDash demo went live at Cisco Live 2022 Vegas.
+To accept the challenge, users are assigned to IoT race cars.
+Users take on the challenge to answer fun, developer, computer related multiple choice questions.
+Every time a user answers a question correctly, their car marches toward to the finish line.
+Answer the question incorrectly, and it sets the car backward.
+Race results are recorded and posted to the hall-of-fame leaderboard.
+Users with the fastest time may win some cool prizes at the event and of course, bragging rights.

 In a nutshell, DevDash is a fun project that showcases: